deartc/DanceMusic/README.md

 I satsified the requirements by doing the following:

-Created a relational database schema with a minimum of 3 tables.

-Created DDL (Data Definition Language) for tables and views.
+   The following are included in  the git hub section  called DDL tables to clarify I completed the table requirements.
+I  created a relational database schema with a minimum of 3 tables and created DDL (Data Definition Language) for tables and views.
 At least 2 of the tables  contain 4 or more columns.
 Two of the tables  have a many-to-many relationship.

-Two of the tables  have a one-to-many relationship.

-The following data types are present somewhere in the table definitions: DATETIME, INT, VARCHAR
+Two of the tables  have a one-to-many relationship.The following data types are present somewhere in the table definitions: DATETIME, INT, VARCHAR
 Each table is related to one or more of the other tables via a primary key/foreign key relationship.

-To complete the requirements I did the following:

-Loaded data into the database schema

-Created DML (Data Manipulation Language) to load the tables with sample data.
+The following are included in the git hub section called Insertion to clafify I completed the requirementsL I created DML (Data Manipulation Language) to load the tables with sample data.

-Populated these tables with data by manually inserting data, or using some sort of import tool.
+I populated these tables with data by manually inserting data, or using some sort of import tool.
 I have included input script.

+The following are included inthe git hub section called Stored Produres to clafiy I completed the requriements.
-Created and called at least 4 stored procedures.

-Created stored procedures to expose CRUD (Create, Read, Update, and Delete) functionality.
+I Created and called at least 4 stored procedures to expose CRUD (Create, Read, Update, and Delete) functionality.

-Chose at least 1 item from each group on the Features List below and implemented them in my stored procedures or DDL script:
+I included a separate section of my git hub to clarify I completed features from all 3 group Chose at least 1 item from each group on the Features List below and implemented them in my stored procedures or DDL script: